 The Maryland Court of Appeals just affirmed a lead paint verdict against the Baltimore Housing Authority.
 This is yet another case where a governmental entity sought the refuge of the Local Government Tort Claims Act.
 Thankfully, the Baltimore Housing Authority could not avail causing brain damage to a child via this loophole, at least not in this case.

 Facts of Case

 The plaintiff lived in a Baltimore Housing authority for two years after her birth in 1995.
-She was exposed, she alleged, to chipping and peeling lead based paint.
+She was exposed, she alleged, to chipping and peeling lead-based paint.
 Her lead level was 13 mcg/dl.
 When I defended these cases in the ’90s, we would have rolled our heads at that number.
 Now we know better.
-A level like this can cause real injury and can bring a large jury verdict in Baltimore.
+A level like this can cause actual injury and can bring a large jury verdict in Baltimore.

 The story from here is familiar.
 The plaintiff’s mom noticed classic lead-related injuries manifested themselves early: attention issues, delays in learning to read, and behavioral problems.
 Plaintiff’s experts testified that she lost 5-7 IQ points.

 The Baltimore Housing Authority put on its usual witnesses – Patrick Connor, Joseph Scheller, Joel Morse, etc. – to argue that the girl was not injured by lead-based paint.